 The Other Bamboo(s):

 It’s important to be able to recognize certain bamboo varieties that are identified with particular uses.
-You wouldn’t want to make a mistake and get something other than Moso for your new bamboo floor.
+You wouldn’t want to make a mistake and get something other than Moso for your new bamboo flooring.
 In addition to Moso, here are the top 5 bamboo species commercially used today:

 - Female Bamboo (Bambusa balcooa) originates in India and is widely used to manufacture paper pulp and wood chips.